-32.11 Reinstatement for Authorized Leaves less than Forty-Six (46) days

-An employee returning to full duty from an authorized leave of absence for less than fortysix (46) days will be reinstated to their former position which includes their shift, classification, and days off unless otherwise provided for by contract bidding requirements which occurred during the employee's absence which would indicate and qualify the employee for a different shift.
+32.101 Reinstatement for Authorized Leaves less than Forty-Six (46) days which occurred during the employee's absence which would indicate and qualify the employee for a different shift.
 When an employee is absent from work for a period of more than five (5) days but less than forty-six (46) days for medical reasons, WSF may, at the sole discretion of the Employer, require only a fit-for-duty slip from the employee's doctor supporting the employee's fitness to return to duty.
 The fit-for-duty slip should be sent to WSF as soon as possible after the period of absence, but must be received and processed by WSF Human Resources before the employee may return to work and the Employer shall ensure that the employee is returned to work as soon as practicable.